14 Bug Report Templates to Copy for QA Testing [2024]

 As you can see, everything your developers could ever need is in there.

-All the important technical information (e.g. browser version, operating system, screen size, zoom level) and console logs are automatically embedded into your screenshot and included in your Monday.com task—without you having to do any extra work.
+All the important technical information (e.g. browser version, operating system, screen size, zoom level) and console logs are automatically included in your Monday.com task.

-Finally, if you want your reporters to follow a specific bug report template to help structure the bug report into the Monday.com description, simply switch on the template to have the steps to reproduce the bug, as well as the expected and actual results.
+Finally, if you want your reporters to follow a specific structure, simply switch on the template to have the steps to reproduce the bug, as well as the expected and actual results.

 If your team is running on Monday.com, start your free trial of Marker.io for Monday.com.